AstroJacobLi/mrf/docs/source/index.rst

 Citation
 --------

-``mrf`` is a free software made available under MIT License.
-For details see the LICENSE file.
+``mrf`` is a free software made available under MIT License, developed mainly by `Pieter van Dokkum <http://pietervandokkum.com>`_ and `Jiaxuan Li <https://astrojacobli.github.io>`_.
+For details please see the LICENSE file.
 If you use this package in your work, please cite van Dokkum et al. (in prep).

 You are welcome to report bugs in ``mrf`` via creating issues at https://github.com/AstroJacobLi/mrf/issues.

 Need more help?
 Feel free to contact via pieter.vandokkum@yale.edu and jiaxuan_li@pku.edu.cn.

 Acknowledgment
 ---------------
-Many scripts and snippets are from `kungpao <https://github.com/dr-guangtou/kungpao>`_ (written by `Song Huang <http://dr-guangtou.github.io>`_). `Johnny Greco <http://johnnygreco.github.io>`_ kindly shared his idea of the code structure.
+Many scripts and snippets are from `kungpao <https://github.com/dr-guangtou/kungpao>`_ (mainly written by `Song Huang <http://dr-guangtou.github.io>`_). `Johnny Greco <http://johnnygreco.github.io>`_ kindly shared his idea of the code structure.
 Here we acknowledge them for their help!